raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/SQLMIAuditforBackuprestore.md

 ADD (AUDIT_CHANGE_GROUP)
 WITH (STATE=ON);
 ```
-## Step 4: To enable to auditing feature
+## Step 4: To enable the server audit

 Enable the server audit created in the earlier step.
 This is the final step and Auditing has been enabled for your Azure SQL Managed Instance.
 ```TSQL